Recollements and Hochschild theory: Recollements and smoothness

 Let $A$ be an algebra and $A^e := A^\op \otimes A$ its enveloping algebra.
-The {\it Hochschild dimension} of $A$ is the projective dimension of $A$ as a left or right $A^e$-module.
-The Hochschild dimensions of algebras were studied very earlier \cite{CE}.
+The {\it Hochschild dimension} $\dim A$ of $A$ is the projective dimension of $A$ as a left or right $A^e$-module.
+The Hochschild dimensions of algebras were studied very early \cite{CE}.
 An algebra $A$ is of Hochschild dimension 0 if and only if $A^e$ is semisimple \cite[Theorem 7.9]{CE}.
 In case $A$ is finitely generated, $A$ is of Hochschild dimension 0 if and only if $A$ is separable \cite[Theorem 7.10]{CE}.
 The algebras of Hochschild dimension $\leq 1$ are called {\it quasi-free} or {\it formally smooth} \cite{CQ,KR}.
-An algebra $A$ is said to be {\it smooth} if it has finite Hochschild dimension, i.e., $\pd_{A^e}A < \infty$ (ref. \cite{VDB}), or equivalently, $A$ is isomorphic to an object in $K^b(\Proj A^e)$.
-It follows from \cite[Chap.
-IX, Proposition 7.5, 7.6]{CE} and \cite[Proposition 2]{ERZ} that $A$ is smooth if and only if $\gl A^e < \infty$.
+An algebra $A$ is said to be {\it smooth} if it has finite Hochschild dimension, i.e., the projective dimension of $A$ as $A^e$-module is finite (ref. \cite{VDB}), or equivalently, $A$ is isomorphic to an object in $K^b(\Proj A^e)$, the homotopy category of bounded complexes of projective $A^e$-modules.
+It is well-known that $A$ is smooth if and only if $\gl A^e < \infty$ where $\gl A^e$ denotes the global dimension of the algebra $A^e$.
+Indeed, this follows from the lemma below (ref. \cite[Chap.
+IX, Proposition 7.5, 7.6]{CE} and \cite[Proposition 2]{ERZ}).